flyteorg/flytesnacks/docs/getting_started/quickstart_guide.md

 ### 1. Initialize the "Hello, world!"
 Flyte project

-To create an example workflow file, initialize the "Hello, world!
+To create an example workflow file, initialize the "Hello, world!"
 Flyte project by running the following command:

 ```{prompt} bash $
 pyflyte init --template hello-world hello-world